pedrodesu/node.js-typescript-boilerplate/README.md

 - Run

 ```
-npm i
+npm i # Install initial packages
-npm run start:update
+npm run update # Update packages using pre-installed packages (npm-check-updates)
-npm run start:dev
+npm run start:dev # Run the project in development mode
 ```

-You should see '1' appear in the console, meaning everything worked!
+You should see 'It is working.' appear in the console, meaning everything worked!

 - Remove boilerplate code

 The code inside src/ is just for testing purposes.
 Since you already verified it is working, modify it as you wish.
+You can use `npm run clean` to wipe out the src folder, for a fresh project.

-> You might also want to populate package.json with custom values, or perhaps remove or change any integration.
+You might also want to populate package.json with custom values, or perhaps remove or change any integration.

+> Keep in mind that for the project to work, you need a main file inside the src folder, called index.ts (changeable in package.json)

 ---